strongloop/strongloop.com2/_posts/2019-07-24-building-an-online-game-with-loopback-4-pt5.md

 ibmcloud login
 ```

-Use this command instead, if you are using a federated IBM ID.
+If you are using a federated IBM ID, use this command instead:

 ```
 ibmcloud login -sso
 ```

-If logged in successfully, you will see something like:
+If you logged in successfully, you will see something like:

 ```
 API endpoint:      https://cloud.ibm.com